vanshikaa9/SCT_CS_04/README.md

 A Python-based keyboard event logging tool built for educational and cybersecurity learning purposes.

 This project captures keyboard input events and stores them locally in a text file for analysis.
-It was developed as part of a cybersecurity internship task focused on understanding keyboard event handling, file operations, and system-level input monitoring.

 ## Important Note